imraf/ai-model-reference/README.md

    - Clone this repository
    - Add your new entries to [`data/vram.csv`](data/vram.csv)
    - Make sure your data is validated using real hardware
+2. **Contact me:**
-2. **Contact me** Feel free to reach out directly with new data points and suggestions.
+   Feel free to reach with new data points and suggestions.
 I'm active on:
    - [MDLI group](https://www.facebook.com/groups/MDLI1/)
    - [Reddit](https://www.reddit.com/user/Oatilis/)
    - [LinkedIn](https://www.linkedin.com/in/rafael-ben-ari/) (From time to time)